 Published on October 2, 2013 at 17:16 GMT

-Silk Road owner Ross William Ulbricht, aka ‘Dread Pirate Roberts’, has allegedly been arrested with reports also claiming the online black market has been shut down by the FBI.
+Silk Road's alleged owner Ross William Ulbricht, aka 'Dread Pirate Roberts', has been arrested with reports also claiming the online black market has been shut down by the FBI.

 Currently, the site, which is operated as a Tor hidden service and is famously used by some bitcoin users to buy drugs, displays a notice stating that the site has been seized.